How it works

 The one released of the shift gets to know to whom is diverted; the one getting shift gets to know who was the previous one and when it will be diverted next and to whom.

 Although the Divertizer website is in English, you can set the SMS notification language per Divertizer.
 Standard languages are English, German, French and Dutch.
-If your preferred notification language is not yet available, please contact us so we can try to support it in the next release.
+If your preferred notification language is not yet available, please contact us so we can try to support it in the next release of the Divertizer app.

 Employees can subscribe to an online calendar which shows when their shifts are planned.
 Works for all popular calendars like Apple Calendar, Microsoft Outlook, Lotus Organizer, Google Calendar.